Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.3 - Methods in Java/2.3.1 - Types and Vocabulary of Java Methods/README.md

 ### 7. Template Methods
 ↳ Template Method is a behavioral pattern that defines the skeleton of an algorithm in a base class, deferring some steps to subclasses so they can vary parts of the algorithm without changing its overall structure.

+#### ◻ Core Idea
+↳ You capture the invariant part of an algorithm in a single ***“template”*** method.
+That method calls a sequence of primitive operations—some fully implemented in the base class, others left abstract or with default hooks.
+Subclasses override only the variable steps.